 Other funds such as CDBG-CV, ESG-CV are on track for expenditure by their deadlines.
 ESG- CV is almost completely expended.
-80% expenditure requirement for CDBG-CV will be spent by June 2023 deadline if supply chain avails materials timely.
-HOME-ARP is currently in the planning stages and a plan will be added to Action Plan 2021.
+80% expenditure requirement for CDBG-CV has been waived as of April 2023 HUD notice; however, 80% is expected to be expended be end of summer 2023.
+HOME-ARP is currently in the planning stages and a plan will be added to Action Plan 2023.